 Once you’ve identified your goals, write CTAs that clearly communicate what you want your audience to do and why they should do it.

-• Want an easy way to [achieve result they want]?
-Our free guide breaks it down into five easy steps.
-Download it here to get started!
+✅ Want an easy way to [achieve result]?
+Our free guide breaks it down!
+Download to get started

 The placement of your calls to action is key as well.
 Consider the context of your content and the behavior of your readers – they should be strategically placed throughout your post where they’re most likely to be seen and acted upon.